neomessi/minut-example/local_modules/minut/README.md

 But you can also pass parameters into your component via data-props attribute.

-You can also customize your js bunldes in subdirectories to reduce the size of the file.
+You can also split your js bundles in subdirectories to reduce the size of the file.

 -- passing data from backned to frontend --